StefanoSpadano/complex_networks_project/README.md

   - leave other fields empty.

-After submitting this spaces you will get access to:
+After submitting these spaces you will get access to:

 - Client ID (a short alphanumeric string);

 - Client secret (a long alphanumeric string).

 4. A config.py file is needed to store your Reddit credentials to start the data scraping process using the PRAW library.
-Create a python file naming it "config.py" and save it in the project folder then proceed to add your credentials just retrieved in the following way:
+Create a python file naming it "config.py" and save it in the project folder then proceed to add your credentials just retrieved into it in the following way:
 ## config.py
 REDDIT_CLIENT_ID = "your-client-id"